Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 # There is no place like home
 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-changing working directory to user's home directory

+# The long format
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-Display current directory contents in a long format